 Source: Tavaga Research

-Dogecoin, a cryptocurrency that started as a meme or mere joke, rallied by 200% on Friday, 18th April 2021.
-The rally sparked an increasing interest of Indians in cryptocurrencies as the value of Dogecoin increased to $0.3922, up 200% (from Rs.
+Dogecoin, a cryptocurrency that started as a meme or mere joke, rallied by 200% in April 2021.
+The rally sparked an increasing interest of Indians in cryptocurrencies as the value of Dogecoin increased to $0.68688, up 100% in May 2021 (from Rs.
 10 to Rs.
-30 in Rupee Terms) in a matter of a couple of hours.
+50 in Rupee Terms).
+However, it has dropped to the levels of $0.16 today (a fall of more than 70% from its highs).

-Bitcoin also caught attention as it rallied in the last quarter of FY21 and is currently trading at $61,468 after touching record highs of $63,247 per Bitcoin.
+Bitcoin also caught attention as it rallied in the last quarter of FY21.
+However, it is currently trading at $29,402 after touching record highs of $64,778 (per Bitcoin) in May 2021.
 You can read more about crypto and crypto trading here.

 In India, the tussle between the Reserve Bank (RBI) and the Apex court (SC) on their opinions on the trade of cryptocurrency remains a matter of grave confusion and unrest.
 Both the regulating bodies have multiple different opinions and judgments on the trade of this type of currency and their impact on the economic and financial health of the nation.
 The Security and Exchange Board of India(SEBI) has however expressed its distress with the companies dealing and owning any form of cryptocurrency.